US Capital

 (Social Security 2)

 Deficits Finance and Reform: Debt Finance as Intertemporal Taxation Government debt for revenue smoothing, government debt as an inter-generational transfer, government debt and fiscal illusion.
 Ricardian equivalence, the politics of deficits and debt, Entitlement deficits and national debt.
-Supplemental References and resources: Revenues, Expenditures, Deficits etc. (Plot of deficits as fraction of GNP), GAO deficit forecast, GAO debt forecast] Some Survey Evidence of Support for Reform
+Supplemental References and resources: Deficts.
+(Gross National Debt), (Debt Held byPublic) (Quiz 7)

 Study Guide II